thebravoman/refinery_error_example/README.md

 This project demostrates an error occuring while adding refinery to a project.
-Everything has been remove from the project and it is a simple page.
+Everything has been removed from the project and it's just a simple page.

 # How to run project